 There are many issues with the adoption of technology in home care, and I think the two major barriers are:

 Technology adoption culture: Although the elderly are often mentioned as the reason for low technology adoption, the inevitable hurdle seem to be the acceptance of technology by the carers and care organisations.
 The traditional culture within these organisations often inhibits transformation or responding to technological disruption.
 Even though elderly are less likely to embrace technology, the acceptance rate among seniors is getting higher, and solutions can be hidden, non-invasive and preventative as well as supporting elderly people to stay healthy & safely at home.
 Many solutions work without requiring the senior to learn or change anything, eg. no pendants as the embedded intelligence identifies anomalies and raises alerts automatically.

 Affordability: Many people needing home care are on a minimal budget, and cannot afford the cost of new technology.
 Who is going to pay for the initial outlay, support, maintenance and repair?
 It is not only funding the initial outlays of devices, but their associated software will need maintaining – fixing and upgrading.
 Aged care providers generally do not have the budget, scale and skills to fund, integrate and maintain technology and therefore will have to find strategic technology partnerships and lease the technology solutions.

 To improve affordability two of the keys to technology adoption in home care are commoditisation and familiarity.
 When the technology is an “off the shelf” item, it becomes more affordable, acceptable within peer groups, many people possess it, you can readily obtain assistance and, more importantly, people can make businesses supplying, installing and servicing.

-Hubert van Dalen is Managing Director of eHomeCare, who supply technology solutions for the aged care sector.
+Hubert van Dalen is Managing Director of eHomeCare, who advise and supply technology solutions for the care sector.